 Ordinarily, a maximum of 56 semester hours of credit from one academic department is accepted toward the minimum of 120 semester hours needed for the BA or BS degree.
 The BFA and BM degrees do not fall under this 56-hour rule.
 Some departments have been granted a special exception to this rule as well.

-In many cases, students may use some of the same courses to complete majors, minors, and certificates, and to complete the General Education Program.
+In many cases, students may use courses approved for the GE CLAS Core to satisfy requirements for majors, minors, and certificates in addition to the CLAS General Education Program.

 Students in CLAS graduating with the BA, BS, BFA, and BM degrees must earn a minimum grade point average of C (2.00) in the following GPA calculations: